LandofKatte/Python3-Programming-Specialization/Python Basics/W4/objects_references.md

 If we execute these assignment statements,

     a = "banana"
     b = "banana"

 we know that a and b will refer to a string with the letters "banana".
-But we don’t know yet whether they point to the same string.
+But we don’t know yet whether they point to the same string. (aliases of each other)

 There are two possible ways the Python interpreter could arrange its internal states: